spautz/react-hibernate/README.md

 - [ ] Explore: `maxCacheTime` override per-route (successfully prototyped)
 - [ ] Explore: Options to better control which/when to add a subtree
 - [ ] Explore: React-Router v6

+#### Known Issues

+"Cannot update a component from inside the function body of a different component" warning in React 16.13

+- This will be addressed as part of supporting React-Router v6, when subtree activation will need to be done via a component instead of a callback.